Juan María Bordaberry: Opposition and support

 Bordaberry's arrest was generally met with satisfaction and regarded as the end of impunity in Uruguay, a country considered by some to have lagged behind other Latin American nations in this matter.
 However, former President Julio Sanguinetti has been critical of the one-sided prosecution of individuals involved in the conflict, and there has been lively media debate regarding issues surrounding Bordaberry's arrest.

-One of his sons, Pedro Bordaberry, himself presidential candidate and a former minister, has been vocal in public support for his father and, by strong implication, for a measure of justification for the role of the civilian-military government of 1973–1985.
-Another son, Santiago Bordaberry, is a rancher and religious activist and has been prominent in the former President's public defence.

 Conviction

 On 5 March 2010, Bordaberry was sentenced to 30 years in prison (the maximum allowed under Uruguayan law) for murder and of being the intellectual author of kidnappings and disappearances of political opponents of the regime, becoming the second former Uruguayan dictator sentenced to a long prison term; in October 2009, Gregorio Conrado Álvarez was sentenced to 25 years.
 He had also been unsuccessfully tried for violating the constitution in the 1973 coup.

 Death

 On 17 July 2011, Bordaberry died, aged 83, at his home.
 He had been suffering from respiratory problems and other illnesses.
 His remains are buried at Parque Martinelli de Carrasco.